kadglass/early/README.md

 # early
-Copies of the mist recent files on NERSC and BlueHive
+Copies of the most recent files on NERSC and BlueHive